Compassion Focussed, Trauma-Informed Clinical Psychologist Gladesville

 As a HAES® psychologist with over 20 years of experience, I have a deep understanding and recognition of the negative consequences that diet culture can cause.

-Through body-positive health care with ‘Health at Every Size®’, I can help you break free from the cycle of yo-yo dieting and body shaming which will reconnect and restore your relationship with food and your body with a non-dieting, weight-neutral approach.
+Through a body-neurtral lens and with ‘Health at Every Size®’ principles, I can help you break free from the cycle of yo-yo dieting and body shaming which will reconnect and restore your relationship with food and your body with a non-dieting, weight-neutral approach.

 Celebrate diversity and create a positive relationship with your body and food